offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 (x.*func_ptr)(2, 3);             // provide x as the MyClass instance when invoking
 ```

 Unlike normal functions, functors cannot be assigned to raw function pointers.
-A functor's equivalent of a function pointer is a pointer to the function-call operator overload (method).
+A functor's version of a function pointer is a pointer to the function-call operator overload (method).

 ```c++
 int (MyFunctor::*func_ptr)(int, int) {};  // unset pointer to a function of structure  int (int, int)  in or inherited from MyClass